Hiking in Tasmania: Mount Field & Cradle Mountain Highlights

 Tall Tasmanian pandanis near Lake Dobson in Mount Field National Park, with alpine vegetation and traces of summer snow in a cool mountain landscape.

-Pandani (Richea pandanifolia) can grow up to 12 metres tall and is the world’s tallest heath plant.
-It is found nowhere else on Earth but the high-altitude wet forests and alpine regions of Tasmania, thriving in conditions where snow can still be discovered in the height of summer, such as around Lake Dobson.
+Pandani (Richea pandanifolia) can grow up to 12 meters tall and is the world’s tallest heath plant.
+It is found nowhere else on Earth but in the high-altitude wet forests and alpine regions of Tasmania, thriving in conditions where snow can still be found in the height of summer.
+Such conditions can be found around Lake Dobson.

 fieldw1